jeromehollifield/SPD/README.md

   <li><strong>git status</strong> ->shows repository files added and file ready to be committed</li>
   <li><strong>git add fileNameHere</strong>-> adds a specific file to the commit queue</li>
   <li><strong>git add .</strong> -> adds all files to the queue ready to be committed</li>
+  <li><strong>git commit -m "message goes here"</strong> ->committs the added files to the master.
+You need to add a message otherwise there will be an error</li>
  </ul>